Originally designed with surfers in mind, the humble rashie has become an essential piece of practical swimwear for all.

 It’s rare to see a bare-chested child (or grown-up) engaging in any kind of outdoor water sport in Australia these days: swimming, bodyboarding, snorkelling, freediving, wakeboarding, water skiing, windsurfing, kite surfing, kayaking, stand-up paddling boarding…the list has expanded was past surfing alone, when it comes to donning a rashie.

 As parents we have long loved the fact that wearing a good quality, UPF50+ rashie in the surf or swimming pool negates the need to nag our kids to top up their tween torsos with sunscreen while knowing their skin is well covered with maximum sun protection.
 A rashie that carries a UPF rating of 50+ (the highest sun protection rating in the world), blocks out over 98% of the sun’s harmful UVA and UVB rays.

-A rashie is especially wonderful for families in situations where sunscreen isn’t enough, or isn’t an option.
+A rashie is especially wonderful for families in situations where sunscreen isn’t enough or isn’t an option.
 Children’s skin can be especially sensitive when it comes to chemicals commonly included in sunscreens.
-For parents of children with extreme sun sensitivity or allergies to chemicals in sunscreen, a rashie can be a lifesaver (or skinsaver, if you will!).
+For parents of children with extreme sun sensitivity or allergies to chemicals in sunscreen, a rashie can be a lifesaver (or a skin saver, if you will!).

 As fashion designers we’ve had such fun over the past year, developing and designing our very first rashie for Bon+Co, our Boys Pelagic Long Sleeve Rashie.

 And we’ve been delighted by customer feedback letting us know that parents and kids are loving our Aussie-designed debut Bon+Co boys rashie too, finding it fits the bill for a range of both land and water sports activities!